nw2190/Arch_Install/README.md

 	Option		"DPI" "312"
 EndSection
 ```

+The values for these configuration files are simply my best guess as to what the true values should be; in particular, the `DisplaySize` values are just rough estimates I made using a tape measure.
+I am sure there is a more precise way to do this, but it seems to work for now at least...

 With these settings, Arch correctly(ish?) determines the display size and uses the high DPI configuration.
 This can be verified using the `xdpyinfo` command:
 ```console